Richmond Park: Early 20th century

 King Edward VII developed the park as a public amenity by opening up almost all the previously fenced woods and making public those gates that were previously private.
 From 1915 level areas of the park were marked out for football and cricket pitches.
 A golf course was developed on the former "Great Paddock" of Richmond Park, an area used for feeding deer for the royal hunt.
 The tree belt in this part of the park was supplemented by additional planting in 1936.
 The public golf course was opened in 1923 by Edward, Prince of Wales (who was to become King Edward VIII and, after his abdication, Duke of Windsor).
 The future king had been born in the park, at White Lodge, in 1894.
 In 1925, a second public 18-hole course was laid out to the south of the first (towards Robin Hood Gate); it was opened by the Duke of York (George VI).
 In honour of their respective openers, Richmond Park Golf Course's two courses are named the "Prince's" and the "Duke's".

 The park played an important role during World War I and was used for cavalry training.
-On 7 December 1915 English inventor Harry Grindell Matthews demonstrated, in a secret test on Pen Ponds, how selenium cells would work in a remotely controlled prototype weapon for use against German Zeppelins.
+On 7 December 1915 English inventor Harry Grindell Matthews demonstrated, in a secret test on Pen Ponds, how selenium cells would work in a remotely controlled prototype weapon for use against German Zeppelin airships.
 Reporting on this story several years later, in April 1924, The Daily Chronicle said that the test had been carried out in the presence of Arthur Balfour, Lord Fisher and a staff of experts.
 Its success led to Matthews receiving a payment of £25,000 from the Government the very next morning.
 Despite this large sum changing hands, the Admiralty never used the invention.
 Between 1916 and 1925 the park housed a South African military war hospital, which was built between Bishop's Pond and Conduit Wood.
 The hospital closed in 1921 and was demolished in 1925.
 Richmond Cemetery, just outside the park, contains a section of war graves commemorating 39 soldiers who died at the hospital; the section is marked by a Cross of Sacrifice and a Grade II listed cenotaph designed by Sir Edwin Lutyens.

-Salim Ali Salam with King Faisal I of Iraq in Richmond Park in London in 1925, along with Salim's son Saeb Salam and daughters Anbara and Rasha.
-Anbara can be seen wearing an elegant cloche hat and a mid-calf skirt, contrary to prevailing social conventions in Beirut at the time.

-King Faisal I of Iraq and Lebanese politician Salim Ali Salam were photographed visiting the park in 1925.